HQarroum/sys-get/README.md

 ### Using the dashboard

-The `sys-get` tool comes buit-in with a dashboard built using [blessed-contrib](https://github.com/yaronn/blessed-contrib/) allowing to display the system metrics using live graphs and structured information right in your terminal !
+`sys-get` comes buit-in with a dashboard built on top of [blessed-contrib](https://github.com/yaronn/blessed-contrib/) allowing to display the system metrics using live graphs and structured information right in your terminal !

-To launch the dashboard, you simply run :
+To launch a local instance of a dashboard, you simply run :

 ```bash
 sys-get dashboard